Articles , Glossary

 Check scannability and mind eye-tracking models

-It’s not a secret that users first scan pages and only then make a decision if they want to get dip into details.
-Interface designers are highly recommended to study eye-tracking models which are now described in numerous publications, with the most prominent contribution by Nielsen Norman Blog sharing the results of actual experiments in that sphere for a couple of decades.
-Among the following common models, you’ll find Z-Pattern, Zig-Zag pattern and F-Pattern.
-Let’s check what are the schemes for them.
+It’s no secret that users first scan pages and only then decide if they want to dig into details.
+Interface designers are highly recommended to study eye-tracking models, which are now described in numerous publications, with the most prominent contribution by Nielsen Norman Group sharing the results of actual experiments in that sphere for a couple of decades.
+Among the following common models, you’ll find Z-Pattern, Zig-Zag pattern, and F-Pattern.
+Let’s check what the schemes are for them.

 z-pattern-web-scannability

-Z-Pattern is quite typical for the web pages with the uniform presentation of information and weak visual hierarchy.
+Z-Pattern is quite typical for web pages with a uniform presentation of information and a weak visual hierarchy.

 zig-zag-pattern-web-scannability